10 Signs Of A Rebound Relationship And How To Introspect

 Rebound relationships typically last between one and twelve months as such relationships are rarely based on compatibility and can be difficult to maintain beyond the infatuation stage.
 However, every relationship is unique and some rebound relationships may develop into stronger connections and last longer.

 Rebounds can feel like love as it helps put the grief and other difficult emotions from a breakup on the shelf and instead throws a lot of appreciation and affection toward a person with a broken heart.
 The sudden rush of affection, attention, and intimacy can feel like love to a person who has gone without for a while.

 Rebound relationships generally end on bitter notes, as one or both of the partners in such a relationship may lose attraction, get tired of compatibility issues, or go back to their ex.

 Yes, rebound relationships can be very intense and move very fast.
 The intensity of a rebound may be a way to shut out unprocessed grief over the loss of the previous relationship.

 - While trying to move on from an ex, it is not essential to accept a rebound relationship as it can lack commitment and trust, and without these two aspects, a relationship will not be promising.

 - While in a rebound relationship, you will still tend to get back to your ex.

-- If the two persons involved in a relationship manage to heal from their past broken relationship, a rebound one can work
+- If the two persons in a relationship heal from their broken past relationships, a rebound one can work.

 A rebound relationship can be confusing as one partner still has feelings for their ex.
 It can lead to several problems and may end quickly.
 This type of relationship may work when both the parties work on healing the pain associated with their past relationships.
 If you are thinking about your ex constantly, struggling to delete their photos, or checking up on them too often while being in a new relationship, chances are you are in a rebound relationship.
 That is why it is important to work on yourself before starting a new relationship.